Looking back at Seattle from the ferry to Bainbridge. Credit: JiaYing Grygiel

 The beloved Kids Discovery Museum and the Bainbridge Island Museum of Art have reopened, and the shops along Winslow Way East have their doors wide open for business.
 Most places put a small table at the entryway, with hand sanitizer, masks if you need them and a polite sign asking everyone to wear a face covering.

 At Eagle Harbor Book Co., visitors can check out the excellent book selection.
 At Calico Toy Shoppe, you can press a buzzer out front if you don’t have a mask.
 We were impressed by all the steps we saw businesses taking to keep things clean and safe.

 Ice cream time

 Since I’d only spent $13.55 on our ferry ride, I didn’t feel bad about splurging on a double scoop at Mora Iced Creamery.
 What’s changed with coronavirus?
 In 2020, the dining area inside and the restrooms were closed, and sadly, no more sampling of flavors.
 But also, no line!
 We got our scoops in record time and I've got no photos to document this treat; the ice cream was eaten way too fast.

 I’d also never seen Blackbird Bakery without a line snaking out the door, but when we went by, there was hardly anyone inside.
 We popped in to pick out treats and ate them sitting in the park.

 Our first outing

-Our summer 2020 ferry ride was our first time setting foot outside Seattle — and our first time using a public restroom — since that March.
-It felt a little strange after so many months at home, but Bainbridge is a fun destination that's not too far.
+Our summer 2020 ferry ride was our first time setting foot outside Seattle — and our first time using a public restroom — in more than three months.
+It felt a little strange after so long at home, but Bainbridge is a fun destination that's not too far.
 I found Winslow safe and uncrowded, which made for a fun and pleasant day.

 On the ferry ride home, I asked my kids what they liked best about Bainbridge.
 The unanimous winner: Mora's Swiss chocolate ice cream!